DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 ## Clarity vs density

 {{% note %}}
-Mixing for “feel” encompasses the artistic identities of contemporary mixers who must decide what is appropriate for a scene.
-Sometimes clarity is needed to convey a crucial plot point; at other times, density is needed to convey a sense of disorder and chaos.

-Within this context of mixing practices, it is interesting that the Dolby Atmos White Paper should emphasize the format’s ability to render “lifelike” audio that “takes realism to a new level” (2013a: 7).
-It goes on to note that the system’s top loudspeaker channel mimics the activity of sound in the real world, where sound originates from all directions, including the upper hemisphere.
-Expanding the top and rear channels not only creates a more fluid passage of audio objects around the theater but, in Dolby’s view, prevents the audience from having to mentally create a phantom image of sound moving above and around the theater space.
+### Summary: Mixing for "Feel" and Dolby Atmos White Paper

+#### Mixing for "Feel" in Contemporary Practices
+- Mixing involves artistic decisions to suit the context of a scene.
+- Clarity might be prioritized for critical plot points.
+- Density could be emphasized to create a sense of disorder or chaos.

+#### Dolby Atmos White Paper's Perspective
+- Dolby Atmos aims to provide "lifelike" and highly realistic audio.
+- The system includes a top loudspeaker channel for sound from the upper hemisphere.
+- Expanding top and rear channels enhances audio object fluidity in the theater.
+- In Dolby's view, this prevents the need for the audience to mentally construct a "phantom image" of the sound space.
 {{%/ note %}}

 ---